The NHTSA recently released its 2016 fatal motor vehicle crash data. Noteworthy among the data are the following:

-Our office mourns the death of Konstaninos “Gus” Vardakastanis, the owner of a number of San Francisco markets, who was killed this morning reportedly by a speeding hit-and-run driver as he walked across Jerrold Ave near the SF Produce Market.
+Our office mourns the death of Konstaninos “Gus” Vardakastanis, the owner of a number of San Francisco markets, who was killed this morning by a speeding hit-and-run driver as he walked across Jerrold Ave near the SF Produce Market.
 As one of his numerous admiring customers, I knew Gus as extremely hard working, family-loving, and forever wanting to please his customers in any way he could.
-Our entire neighborhood is saddened.
+Our family and entire neighborhood are saddened.
 He will be missed very much.

 The San Francisco Department of Public Health has produced an updated map showing the streets in the City where the most high-injury traffic incidents have occurred, based on data from San Francisco General Hospital and the San Francisco Police Department.

 Our office is once again a proud sponsor of the Golden Wheel Awards.
 Come join us at the event on June 20, 2017 at the Green Groom of the San Francisco War Memorial on Van Ness Ave.

 According to an analysis of data from more than 40,000 cases of brain trauma in children, as published in the New England Journal of Medicine (11/13/15), the most common cause of brain injury in children under 12 is falling, most often from a bicycle, scooter or other wheeled device.
 These findings highlight the importance of educating parents regarding the importance of having their children where helmets.

 Our bicycle injury lawyers are proud Gold Sponsors of the East Bay’s Bike to Work Day, May 11, 2017, organized by Bike East Bay (formerly the East Bay Bicycle Coalition).
 Please join us and thousands of bike commuters throughout the Bay Area to enjoy the healthful, enjoyable and environmentally beneficial way of getting to and from work.